AJnsm/ajnsm.github.io/about.md

 permalink: /about/
 ---

-I am based in Edinburgh, but spend a lot of time in Amsterdam and Berlin as well.
+I am based in Edinburgh, but spend time in Amsterdam and Berlin as well.

 <h3> My office </h3>